 Troup Head Gannets, Scotland

-Nearing Troup Head’s plunging cliffs, we climbed the grassy hill, embellished with masses of pretty sea pinks (cliff top flowers, also known as sea thrift).
+Nearing Troup Head’s plunging cliffs, in Aberdeenshire, we climbed the grassy hill, embellished with masses of pretty sea pinks (cliff-top flowers, also known as sea thrift).
 A cacophony of raucous squawks, combined with an insipid fishy smell wafting up from the cliffs, greeted us.

 As we reached the cliffs, we gaped at the thousands of gannets crammed together on precarious ledges over the ocean.
 Countless more soared between the cliffs and over our heads.